 "About 36 per cent of Toronto's carbon dioxide emissions come from natural gas," says Philip Jessup, executive director of the Toronto Atmospheric Fund.

 It calls attention to our strategy of doubling natural gas plant capacity as part of the province's 20-year power system plan.
 It also puts the spotlight on "fuel-switching" that is, ditching your electric stove in favour of natural gas, or getting rid of that electric resistance heating in favour of a natural gas-fired furnace.

 Compared to electric heating, there's no disputing that natural gas is currently cheaper.
 But is it cleaner than electricity?

+Not in Ontario.
 Not in Toronto.
 In fact, once all coal plants are shut down, a lion's share of the electricity in the province will come from nuclear, hydroelectric and wind power.
 That means using electricity to heat your home will result in far less greenhouse gas emissions than using a natural gas appliance.

 So the question is, how do we make using electricity cheaper?